white-poto/simple-fork-php/README.md

 Notice
 --------------------------
+Remeber that you must add `declare(ticks=n);` at the start of program.
+If the sub processes exit continually and quickly, you should set `n` to a small integer, else set a big one to save the CPU time.
 If you want to register signal handler in the master process, the child will inherit the handler.
 If you want to register signal handler in child process but before it start, you can call the `Process::registerSignalHandler` method.
 After the child process